blisters on his hands meant more to him than muscles on his arms.

 who focused his students’ perspective on what was important: A cardinal error in the term project, an urban design of historic import, and the great Italian restaurant in the back alley.

-who for the greater good of sustainable development never balks at gnawing a duck’s foot and washing it down with Mao-Tai.
+who for the greater good of sustainable development never balked at gnawing a duck’s foot and washing it down with Mao-Tai.

-The mood in the office is better when he’s there than when he’s not.
+The mood in the office was better when he was there than when he was not.

-who is a believer that an Italian red goes with almost any meal, and if it doesn’t he just eats something else.
+who was a believer that an Italian red goes with almost any meal, and if it doesn’t he just ate something else.

-who values feasible, viable results more than the mirage of glossy plans.
+who valued feasible, viable results more than the mirage of glossy plans.

-who takes to the slopes every year with his partners.
+who took to the slopes every year with his partners.